sei-international/NemoMod.jl/docs/src/custom_constraints.md

 ```
 [includes]
-customconstraints=./customconstraints.txt
+customconstraints="./customconstraints.txt"
 ```

 !!! note
     Another point to remember when adding custom constraints to a LEAP-NEMO model is that the constraints must properly account for the model's [units of measure](@ref uoms).
-When LEAP runs NEMO, it uses petajoules as the energy unit, gigawatts for power, million $ for costs, and metric tonnes for emissions.
+When LEAP runs NEMO, it generally uses petajoules as the energy unit, gigawatts for power, million $ for costs, and metric tonnes for emissions.